elastic/support-diagnostics/README.md

 #### Remote Example
      ./diagnostics.sh --host 10.0.0.20 --type remote

+### Docker Containers
+* The diagnostic will examine the nodes output for process id's. that have a value of 1 If it finds any it will assume that all nodes are running in Docker containers and bypass normal system calls and log collection.
+* By default, once the diagnostic detects Docker containers, it will generate system calls for all running containers.
+If you wish to limit output to a single container, you may do this by using the --dockerId option.
+The output for each container will be stored in a subfolder named for the container id.

 ### Logstash Diagnostics
 * Use the `--type logstash` argument to get diagnostic information from a running Logstash process.
 It will query the process in a manner similar to the Elasticsearch REST API calls.
 * The default port will be `9600`.
 This can be modified at startup, or will be automatically incremented if you start multiple Logstash processes on the same host.
 You can connect to these other Logstash processes with the `--port` option.